 Should You Invest In Fintech Stocks?

 Instead, they’re relying on e-commerce and digital payment solutions to manage their money.

 Many small businesses that would have accepted cash in the past are now making the move to go cashless.

-Additionally, many consumers today prefer to manage their bank accounts online or via a mobile app, instead of going to a bank in person.
+Additionally, many consumers today prefer to manage their bank accounts online or via a mobile app instead of going to a bank in person.

-The fintech industry has done particularly well during the global pandemic over the last year.
-This is because people are trying to reduce their contact with others to reduce their risk.
-Digital financial services make it easy to manage your money without having to go to the bank in person.
+The fintech industry has done particularly well during the global pandemic over the last 18 months as people try to reduce contact with others and reduce risk.

 Fintech Stocks: Final Thoughts

-As the world moves away from cash and towards digital payments, there’s plenty of opportunity for these stocks to grow even more.
+As the world moves away from cash and towards digital payments, there are plenty of opportunities for these stocks to grow even more.